SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 id: collect-logs
 title: Collect Logs
 sidebar_label: Collect Logs
-description: Learn how to collecting logs
+description: Learn how to collect logs using the Sumo Logic OpenTelemetry Collector.
 ---

 Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
 You can find the full list in [our repository].